Will I be able to use any of my AP or UConn High School ECE credits?

 What are Honors events and are they mandatory?

 Honors events are a way for students to engage with the Honors community and develop socially and culturally.
-Because we want our students to be well-rounded individuals, the Honors Program requires you to attend at least 5 Honors events if you plan to achieve Sophomore Honors.
+Because we want our students to be well-rounded individuals, the Honors Program requires you to attend and reflect upon at least 10 Honors events across specific categories toward the University Honors Laureate award.
 Events include, but are not limited to, lectures, cultural trips, the arts, and workshops.
 The Honors programming staff works very hard to make you aware of these (and other) opportunities.
-(FYI: All Honors events are noted as such: “This counts toward Sophomore Honors”.)
+(FYI: All Honors events are noted with a specific category.)

 How will my participation in the Honors Program be recognized on my academic record?

 It’s all on your transcript.
 Every Honors course you take will be noted with “Honors Credit” (including courses you convert to Honors Credit).
-Your transcript will also reflect your achievement of Sophomore Honors.
-The notation “Honors Program” will be listed on your transcript as well, just after your cumulative GPA.
-When you graduate, your transcript will bear the words “Honors Scholar”, as will your diploma.
+The notation “Honors Program” will be listed on your transcript to reflect your enrollment in the Honors Program each semester.
+When you graduate, your transcript and diploma will bear the words “Honors Scholar” and “University Honors Laureate”, depending on the completion of relevant requirements.

 What is the Honors Council?

 Honors Council is the Honors student voice.
-HC is made up of various committees that work closely with the Honors staff on issues relating to the Honors Program.
+HC has various committees that work closely with the Honors staff on issues relating to the Honors Program.
 It is a great way to gain leadership experience and become more involved with the Honors community.

 What are some other Honors student groups?